-A lordly soap, from a recipe originally commissioned by the Barbers guild of Venice for use when barbering their most noble and discerning clientele.
+From a recipe originally commissioned by the Barber's guild of Venice for use only when barbering their most noble and discerning clientele.

 Ingredients: Castile Soap, Rosewater, Orris root, Poudre Douce, Clove, Frankincense Essential Oil.

 Packaging; wrapped in gold tissue and nestled inside a protective elegant white box.

 Use: Dampen the shaving brush, briskly use the brush to the barbers ball, rolling it around the bowl to create a lather on the brush, then apply to skin.

 Other products of interest: wooden handle shaving brush, wooden soap bowl, Les Hommes 2018 fragrance, Renaissance gentlemans beard pomade, Double sided wooden comb.